A Positive way to Separate: Teenager Welbeing

 Don’t involve your teenager in adult conflicts

-Before separation, arguing and hostility between parents is very difficult and upsetting for children.
-After separation, conflict is just as damaging and will make it harder for your teenager to have a close relationship with their non-resident parent.
+Arguing and hostility between parents is very difficult and upsetting for children.
+After separation, conflict will make it harder for your teenager to have a close relationship with their non-resident parent.
+Remember, your own relationship with your children can be damaged if you speak negatively about their other parent.

 Support their relationships with both parents